What Other Parents Are Reading

 But this early introduction to music does more than entertain.
-It can kickstart learning, serve as an important cue in a child's routine, and offer lifelong benefits.
+It can kick-start learning, serve as an important cue in a child's routine, and offer lifelong benefits.

 Music contributes to what experts call "a rich sensory environment."
-This simply means exposing kids to a wide variety of tastes, smells, textures, colors, and sounds — experiences that can forge more pathways between the cells in their brains.
+This simply means exposing kids to a wide variety of tastes, smells, textures, colors, and sounds — experiences that can create more pathways between the cells in their brains.

 These neural connections will help kids in almost every area of school, including reading and math.
-Just listening to music can make these connections, but the biggest impact on comes if kids actively participate in musical activities.
+Just listening to music can make these connections, but the biggest impact comes if kids actively participate in musical activities.

 Of course there's another reason to introduce music into your toddler's world: It's enjoyable for both of you.
-That will come as no surprise to parents who sing songs with their child, sway and twirl together to favorite CDs, or listen to lullabies as they rock their child to sleep.
+That will come as no surprise to parents who sing songs with their child, sway and twirl together to favorite music, or listen to lullabies as they rock their child to sleep.

 I Got Music, I Got Rhythm